 So this investigative judgment, figuratively opening up the books, is part of the culminating “Most Holy Place” process where the entire roster of earth’s population — people of pure faith or rebellion — is examined.
 The good news is that it is a simple matter to say yes — and mean it — to the High Priest who is eager to rescue this planet and bring each of us the reward of salvation.

 Three takeaways.
-These points must be affirmed as we remain solidly within the evangelical framework of faith.
+These points must be affirmed as we remain solidly within the Christian framework of faith.

 1) Saved Christians have full assurance during the entire salvation process.
 “I tell you the truth,” Jesus says, “whoever hears My word and believes Him who sent Me HAS eternal life and will not be condemned; he has passed over from death to life” (John 5:24).